 The description of the language itself in Chapter 5, "Native Compiler Language," is a starting point for learning about the language of video formats.
-However, the examples in this chapter will help solidify your understanding.
+The examples in this chapter will help solidify your understanding.

-You will need the quick bit of information in "Using Examples" on page 49 before you read about the examples in the book.
+Read the next section, "Using Examples" on page 51, before proceeding to read the examples.
 Each of these examples is presented in source form and has brief remarks describing the important points:

-- "Interlaced Format" on page 50 shows a two-field interlaced format. - "Stereo Format" on page 53 shows a stereoscopic video format. - "Color Field Sequential" on page 57 shows a video format for a color field sequential monitor.
+- "Interlaced Format" on page 52 shows a two-field interlaced format. - "Stereo Format" on page 55 shows a stereoscopic video format. - "Color Field Sequential" on page 59 shows a video format for a color field sequential monitor.